 “It is crucial to curb your intake of caffeine if you are pregnant since it passes through the placenta to your baby,” says Nasrallah.
 According to the National Library of Medicine’s Drugs and Lactation Database, caffeine is metabolized more slowly in pregnant women.
 This means women may be noticeably more sensitive during pregnancy.
 There’s also no good scientific confirmation on what exact amount is safe for the baby.

 Some studies, including one published in the American Journal of Obstetrics & Gynecology, have connected excess caffeine consumption during pregnancy to an increased risk of miscarriage.
 Other studies have found no connection.
-Until we have more definitive evidence, the American College of Obstetricians and Gynecologists suggests erring on the side of caution and limiting caffeine intake to 200 milligrams per day.
+Until we have more definitive evidence, the American College of Obstetricians and Gynecologists suggests erring on the side of caution and limiting caffeine intake to 200 milligrams per day (one 12-ounce cup of coffee).
 Of course, it’s important to talk to your doctor to ensure your caffeine consumption is OK for you and your baby.